Fisher English Training Part 2, Speech

 To encourage a broad range of vocabulary, Fisher participants are asked to speak on an assigned topic randomly selected from a list, which changes every 24 hours and is assigned to all subjects paired on that day.
 Some topics are inherited or refined from previous Switchboard studies while others were developed specifically for the Fisher protocol.

 The individual audio files are presented in NIST SPHERE format, and contain two-channel mu-law sample data with both call sides.
 Shorten compression has been applied to all files.

 For the entire collection, here is the gender breakdown for the participants: 6,813 females, 5,104 males.

 The telephone calls were recorded digitally from a T-1 trunk line that terminates at a host computer at the LDC (the "robot-operator").
 The T-1 telephone circuit dedicated to Fisher English collection was configured so that some lines would service people who dialed in to the system while other lines would be used for dialing out to people according to their hours of availability, as provided in the enrollment process.
 Whenever any two active lines (dial-in or dial-out) reached a point where the callees were ready to proceed with a conversation, the robot operator bridged the two lines, announced the topic of the day to both parties, and began recording by copying the digital mu-law sample data from each line directly to disk files.

 Data collection and transcription were sponsored by DARPA and the U.S. Department of Defense, as part of the EARS project for research and development in automatic speech recognition.

-Samples For an example of this corpus, please examine this audio sample.
+For an example of the data in this corpus, please listen to this sample (WAV).